Data Structures for Deviation Payoffs

 In a symmetric game, all players have the same action set and identical incentives.
 We therefore refer to the number of players $P$, but rarely distinguish individual players.
 We call the number of actions $A$, and will often index the actions by $a \in \{ 1, \ldots, A\}$.

 A \emph{profile} specifies an action for each player, and in a symmetric game, we can represent a profile by an integer-vector $\prof$ specifying a non-negative number of players selecting each action.
 We denote the entries in a vector with a subscript, so $\prof_a$ is the player-count for action $a$.
+We use a superscript $i$ or $j$ to index vectors in a collection: for example $\prof^i$; to avoid ambiguity, exponents are generally applied to a quantity in parentheses.
 We will also distinguish a profile from an \emph{opponent configuration} $\config$, which differs only in that $\sum_a \prof_a = P$, while $\sum_a \config_a = P-1$.
 We refer to the configuration resulting from removing action $a$ from profile $\prof$ as $(\prof \mid a)$, since it will often appear in probability calculations and other contexts where it is \emph{given} that one player selects action $a$.
 In terms of the integer-vector representation, $(\prof \mid a)$ subtracts 1 from dimension $a$ of $\prof$.
 A symmetric game's payoffs can be expressed as the value achieved by a player choosing action $a$ when opponents play configuration $\config$, which we denote by $\purepay_a \left( \config \right)$ normally, or by $\purepay_a \left( \prof \mid a \right)$, when working in terms of profile $\prof$.

 A mixed strategy specifies a probability distribution over actions, and a mixed strategy used by all players is called a symmetric mixed-strategy profile.
 We denote this with the variable $\mix$, and will often abbreviate the term by referring to a \emph{mixture}.
 When computing probabilities, we will frequently refer to the number of asymmetric arrangements corresponding to a symmetric configuration, which we call \emph{repetitions}.
 We denote this quantity by $\reps{\config}$ or $\reps{\prof \mid a}$, and calculate it with the following multinomial: